 In this, a virtual connection is made instead of a dedicated connection i.e. leased line that permits the user for conducting work remotely.

 Data Transmits in VPN through tunnelling.
 Before transmitting any packet, it is first encapsulated into a new packet by integrating a header.
 That header contains entire routing information due to which it traverses data through a public network before reaching its destination.

 The logical route, through which an encapsulated packet pass is known as a tunnel.
 When it reaches the endpoint of the tunnel, it will be decapsulated and then further forwarded into the final destination.

-This entire process of tunneling operates with the help of tunneling protocols such as IPsec, SSL, PPTL and many more.
-These all protocols are functioned at either Network layer or OSI or data-link-layer.
+This entire process of tunnelling operates with the help of tunnelling protocols such as IPsec, SSL, PPTL and many more.
+These all protocols function at either the Network layer or OSI or data-link-layer.

 When VPNs are required?

 VPNs are beneficial when there is a need to encrypt or hide activities on the internet.
 It also hides location and permits users to be more anonymous.

 Secure remote access facilitates a secure method for connecting devices and users remotely over a corporate network.
 It consists of VPN technology for authentication and is applicable for both home users as well as business users.

 Site-to-site VPN is also known as Router-to-Router i.e. dependent on communication between two routers in which one router acts as a Client and another one as a VPN server.
 In these routers, interaction takes place through authentication.